VikParuchuri/texify/README.md

 # Texify

-Texify converts equations and surrounding text into markdown with embedded Latex blocks that can be parsed by MathJax.
-You can use a web app to select your equations from pdf files, or run it on a folder of images.
+Texify converts equations and surrounding text into Markdown with Latex math blocks ($$ and $ are delimiters).
+It will work with images or pdfs, and can run on CPU, GPU, or MPS.

-# Community

 [Discord](https://discord.gg//KuZwXNGnfH) is where we discuss future development.

-# Limitations

-OCR is complicated, and texify is not perfect.
-Here are some known limitations:

-- It will OCR equations and surrounding text, but is not good for general purpose OCR.
-Think sections of a page instead of a whole page.
-- It is English-only for now.
-- The output format will be markdown with embedded mathjax for equations.
-It will not be pure latex.

 # Installation